iamatif/bulk-product-uplaod-in-shopify/README.md

 ## 2. File Name: main.py

-- Copay and paste that code of main.py file
+- Copy and paste that code of main.py file

 ## 3: Place your products.xlsx in the same folder as main.py.